RRArny/wxfetch/README.md

 If there is any problem with the provided arguments WXfetch will print an error message and default to geoip.

+If the `--taf` flag is present, instead of a METAR, a TAF (Terminal Aerodrome Forecast) is printed.

 ## Configuration

 The configuration is loaded from `~/.config/wxfetch/config.toml` or from a TOML-file as specified by the `-c` flag.
 If no configuration file is found it will default to sensible values.